Ginga1402/ai-agent-strands-sdk-ollama-tutorial/README.md

 ## 🌟 Star History

-If you find Text-to-SQL-Agent useful, please consider giving it a star ⭐ on GitHub!
+If you find strands-openai-financial-agent useful, please consider giving it a star ⭐ on GitHub!